ngtrphuong/Face-Detection-App/README.md

 ##### Features
 <li>
   Uses front as well as back camera for face recognition</li>
-  <li> The device camera can be used to detect faces on real time streaming</li>
+  <li> The device camera can be used to detect faces on real time streaming videos</li>
   <li> Faces can be added with name labels</li>
   </li>